42atom/minelog/index.md

    4704 plots of size: 465.568 TiB
 Remote Harvester for IP: 192.168.50.239
    4704 plots of size: 465.567 TiB
+Remote Harvester for IP: 192.168.50.228
+   4704 plots of size: 465.567 TiB
 Plot count for all harvesters: 179896
 Total size of plots: 17.387 PiB
-Estimated network space: 21.898 EiB
+Estimated network space: 21.615 EiB
-Expected time to win: 6 hours and 49 minutes
+Expected time to win: 7 hours and 5 minutes
 Note: log into your key using 'chia wallet show' to see rewards for each key